-The task set-up in Experiment 2 was exactly as described for the image block of Experiment 1 with the specific modifications implemented in each session detailed below.
+The task setup in Experiment 2 was exactly as described for the image block of Experiment 1, with the specific modifications implemented in each session detailed below.

 For Session 1, we created two blocks that varied in the encoding time of each object (block order was varied randomly across participants).
-In the short block, each stimulus was presented for 1000 ms followed by a 500 ms blank (as in Experiment 1).
-In the long block, the stimulus (1000 ms) was followed by a 3500 ms blank interval.
-This created a variation of presentation rate of 1500 vs. 4500 ms, thereby providing participants with three times more elaboration time in the long block.
-There were 16 trials in each block: 8 congruent and 8 incongruent.
-Unlikely Experiment 1, all the stimuli were presented two times, once in a congruent and once in an incongruent color allowing us to assess the congruency effect for each stimulus at the individual level.
-There were four conditions for statistical analysis: (a) 1500 ms congruent; (b) 1500 ms incongruent; (c) 4500 ms congruent; and (d) 4500 ms incongruent, consisting of the within-subject factors of encoding time and congruency.
+In the short block, each stimulus was presented for 1,000 ms followed by a 500 ms blank (as in Experiment 1).
+In the long block, the stimulus (1,000 ms) was followed by a 3,500-ms blank interval.
+This created a variation of presentation rate of

+1,500 versus 4,500 ms, thereby providing participants with 3 times more elaboration time in the long block.
+There were 16 trials in each block: eight congruent and eight incongruent.
+Unlike Experiment 1, all the stimuli were presented two times, once in a congruent and once in an incongruent color, allowing us to assess the congruency effect for each stimulus at the individual level.
+There were four conditions for statistical analysis: (a) 1,500 ms congruent, (b) 1,500 ms incongruent, (c) 4,500 ms congruent, and (d) 4,500 ms incongruent, consisting of the within-subject factors of encoding time and congruency.

-In Session 2, we blocked the congruency, and only used the long encoding-time (4500 ms; i.e., 1000 ms onscreen and 3500 blank).
-There were also 16 trials per block and the order of blocks was randomized across participants.
+In Session 2, we blocked the congruency and only used the long encoding time (4,500 ms; i.e., 1,000 ms onscreen and 3,500 blank).
+There were also 16 trials per block, and the order of blocks was randomized across participants.
 Again, each stimulus appeared one time in each congruency condition.
-For a random half of the participants, we provided an elaboration instruction prior to the onset of the congruent block (elaboration group, n = 59).
-We told the elaboration group that the colors of the images will be the ones that are mostly associated with each object (e.g., a tiger in orange) and that they should use this association to better remember the color for the test phase.
+For a random half of the participants, we provided an elaboration instruction prior to the onset of the congruent block (elaboration group, n =59).
+We told the elaboration group that the colors of the images would be the ones that are mostly associated with each object (e.g., a tiger in orange) and that they should use this association to better remember the color for the test phase.
 The remaining participants (control group, n = 45) received no instruction.
-There were four conditions for statistical analysis: (a) congruent elaboration group; (b) incongruent elaboration group; (c) congruent control group; and (d) incongruent control group, consisting of the within-subject factors of congruency and the between-subject factor of group.
+There were four conditions for statistical analysis: (a) congruent elaboration group, (b) incongruent elaboration group, (c) congruent control group, and (d) incongruent control group, consisting of the within-subject factors of congruency and the betweensubjects factor of group.

-In Session 3, participants were asked to indicate which of the 7 color categories ("blue", "green", "yellow", "orange", "red", "pink" and "purple") they mostly associated with each object.
-In each trial, the clipart of one object was presented in each of the seven color categories along also with the options: "Other color", "Any of the colors" and "I don't know".
+In Session 3, participants were asked to indicate which of the seven color categories (blue, green, yellow, orange, red, pink, and purple) they mostly associated with each object.
+In each trial, the clipart of one object was presented in each of the seven color categories along with the options of "other color," "any of the colors," and "I do not know."
 They clicked on the color or option that represented their association to that image (see Figure 4).
 Finally, the participants answered the Style of Processing Scale (Childers et al., 1985).
-The results of the later will not be reported here.
-Session order was fixed for all participants to avoid carry-over effects of the elaboration instruction and of the association question presented in Session 3.
+The results of the latter will not be reported here.

+Session order was fixed for all participants to avoid carryover effects of the elaboration instruction and of the association question presented in Session 3.